The Bankrate promise

 While paid access can come as part of a package deal with other features like credit monitoring or boosts, there are plenty of free ways to access your credit score, too.

 For instance, may credit card issuers offer access to your VantageScore just for having an account.
 American Express, on the other hand, offers a free a VantageScore and credit report to anyone, regardless of if they’re an American Express customer.

-Get free access to your credit report each week through April
+Get free access to your credit report each week

 Normally, consumers are entitled to access their credit reports for free once every 12 months.
 While this is a good start, a lot can happen in a year, and if you wait too long to spot problems with your score, the damage can take some time to reverse.